ismaelpereira/soccer-service/README.md

 ## Needed Tasks

 ### Backend

-- [ ] Create a table to save teams
+-  [x] Create a table to save teams
-- [ ] Create a function to divide teams equally
+-  [ ] Create a mutation to divide teams equally
-- [ ] Create a route to return match math data and teams data
+-  [ ] Create a mutation to save team results
+-  [ ] Calculate overall and presence for weekly match
+-  [ ] Calculate overall and presence for season
-- [X] Create a function to save player statistics and return the overall
+-  [x] Create a function to save player statistics and return the overall
-- [X] Create a domain to create a match and add players
+-  [x] Create a domain to create a match and add players
-- [X] Create a function to add statistics to the match
+-  [x] Create a function to add statistics to the match
 -  [ ] Add unit tests
 -  [ ] Adicionar e2e tests

 ### Frontend

 -  [ ] Improve the page design
 -  [ ] Make the mutation automatically update the player list after running
 -  [ ] Create screens for each domain above

 ### Projeto em geral

 -  [ ] Dockerize
 -  [ ] Create CI/CD
 -  [ ] Deploy on AWS

 ## How to colaborate